Get a peer review of your building's structure cost with NO risk. Click here to get started

 Material Efficiency and Structural Innovation

-Regionally sourced mass timber acts as both structure and carbon sink, reducing embodied carbon compared to steel or concrete.
-Prefabricated CLT and glulam components were efficiently assembled on site, minimizing waste and accelerating the schedule.
+Regionally sourced mass timber acts as both structure and as a carbon sink, reducing embodied carbon compared to steel and concrete.
+Prefabricated CLT panels, glulam columns, and beams by Nordic Structures were efficiently assembled on site – minimizing waste, community disruption and accelerating the schedule.

 Climate Performance Without Compromise

-Terra on Lenox achieved Passive House Certification with a high-performance envelope that minimizes energy use and enhances resident comfort.
-The result is durable, low-carbon housing that aligns with the city’s net-zero goals and BREC’s commitment to practical, cost-effective sustainability.
+Terra on Lenox achieved Passive House Certification with a high-performance envelope, minimizing energy use and enhances resident comfort.
+The result is durable, low-carbon housing aligning with the city’s net-zero goals and BREC’s commitment to practical, cost-effective sustainability.

 Design Excellence Through Collaboration